biobricks/level-tree-index/README.md

 pathArray: false, // for functions that output paths, output paths as arrays
 ignore: false, // set to a function to selectively ignore
 listen: true, // listen for changes on db and update index automatically
+uniquefy: false, // add uniqueProp to end of pathProp to ensure uniqueness
+uniqProp: 'unique', // property used for uniqueness
+uniqSep: 0x1e, // like `sep` but separates pathProp from uniqProp
 levelup: false // if true, returns a levelup instance instead
 ```